-Professor Annette N. Markham comes to RMIT from Aarhus University, Denmark, where she has been a Professor with Special Responsibilities in the department of Information Studies and Digital Design.
+Professor Annette N. Markham is Co-Director of DERC.
+Annette recently joined RMIT from Aarhus University in Denmark where she has been a Professor with Special Responsibilities in the department of Information Studies and Digital Design.
 Professor Markham is internationally recognized for developing epistemological frameworks for rethinking ethics and research methods for digitally-saturated social contexts.
 A long-time member of the internet research community, Annette conducts sociological and ethnographic studies of how identity, relationships, and cultural formations are constructed in and influenced by digitally saturated socio-technical contexts.

 Her ethnographic studies of identity practices and cultural formations through digital media are well represented in her pioneering book Life Online: Researching real experience in virtual space (1998, Alta Mira).
 Her more recent research focuses on critical approaches to algorithms and datafication, speculative methods for building better ethical futures, data literacy and critical pedagogy, and rhetorical analysis of human-machine communication through automated, algorithmic systems.
 She is founder and director of the Museum of Random Memory arts-based digital literacy initiative, the annual Skagen Institute for developing creative and transgressive methods, and the international Future Making Research Consortium.
 She most recently launched STEEM, an international Center for the Study of Technological, Emerging, and Ethical Methods.